odenislima/BlazorParser/README.md

-# Blazor Serve App
+# Parser in Blazor Serve App

-Parser in Blazor

 The main idea is to have a page with text file upload with capability (**files up to 3 MiB**) App parses text file with the following structure: